stephenca/Dist-Zilla-Plugin-UploadToCpanSite/README.md

 # NAME

-Dist::Zilla::Plugin::UploadToMirror - Releaser plugin for uploading to Geekology mirror.
+Dist::Zilla::Plugin::UploadToMirror - Releaser plugin for uploading to a CPAN::Site mirror.

 # VERSION